Fixed-parameter Approximability of Boolean MinCSPs: Introduction

 Schaefer's Dichotomy Theorem \cite{MR80d:68058} identified six classes of finite Boolean constraint languages (0-valid, 1-valid, Horn, dual-Horn, bijunctive, affine) for which the decision CSP is polynomial-time solvable, and shows that every language $\Gamma$ outside these classes yields NP-hard problems.
-Therefore, it makes sense to study \dcsp\ only within these six classes, as it is otherwise already NP-hard to decide if the optimum is $0$ or not, making approximation or fixed-parameter tractability irrelevant.
+Therefore, one has to study \dcsp\ only within these six classes, as it is otherwise already NP-hard to decide if the optimum is $0$ or not, making approximation or fixed-parameter tractability irrelevant.
 Within these classes, polynomial-time approximability and fixed-parameter tractability seem to appear in orthogonal ways: the classes where we have positive results for one approach is very different from the classes where the other approach helps.
-For example, \textsc{2CNF Deletion} (also called \textsc{Almost 2SAT}) is fixed-parameter tractable \cite{almost2satfpt,DBLP:journals/talg/LokshtanovNRRS14}, but has no polynomial-time approximation algorithm with constant approximation ratio, assuming the Unique Games Conjecture \cite{DBLP:journals/cc/ChawlaKKRS06}.
-On the other hand, if $\Gamma$ consists of the three constraints $(x)$, $(\bar x)$, and $(a\to b)\wedge (c\to d)$, then the problem is W[1]-hard \cite{DBLP:journals/ipl/MarxR09}, but belongs to the class IHS-1 and hence admits a constant-factor approximation in polynomial time \cite{DBLP:journals/siamcomp/KhannaSTW00}.
+For example, \textsc{2SAT Deletion} (also called \textsc{Almost 2SAT}) is fixed-parameter tractable \cite{almost2satfpt,DBLP:journals/talg/LokshtanovNRRS14}, but has no polynomial-time approximation algorithm with constant approximation ratio, assuming the Unique Games Conjecture \cite{DBLP:journals/cc/ChawlaKKRS06}.
+On the other hand, if $\Gamma$ consists of the three constraints $(x)$, $(\bar x)$, and $(a\to b)\wedge (c\to d)$, then the problem is W[1]-hard \cite{DBLP:journals/ipl/MarxR09}, but belongs to the class IHS-B and hence admits a constant-factor approximation in polynomial time \cite{DBLP:journals/siamcomp/KhannaSTW00}.\footnote{IHS-B stands for Implicative Hitting Set-Bounded, see definition in Section~\ref{sec:preliminaries}.}